kirchners-manta/peacemaker4/README.md

+# Peacemaker 4
-# Peacemaker 4 - The Quantum Cluster Equilibrium Approach to Liquid Phase Properties
+# --The Quantum Cluster Equilibrium Approach to Liquid Phase Properties--

 QCE theory applies statistical mechanics to quantum-chemically optimized clusters to obtain the partition function of the system and any quantity that can be derived therefrom.
 Peacemaker works with pure substances and multicomponent mixtures.